Selwyn, Ontario: Government

 In the 2010 municipal election, Mary Smith won the position of reeve (now mayor) from former reeve Ron Millen by 1,355 votes.
 Former federal Member of Parliament Andy Mitchell succeeded Smith as deputy reeve.

 In the 2022 municipal elections, Sherry Senis was acclaimed mayor after serving as councillor.
 The previous mayor, Andy Mitchell, did not seek reelection.

 Education

-Near the village is Lakefield College School which the then Prince Andrew, Duke of York (later Andrew Mountbatten-Windsor) attended in 1977, however was dropped as an honorary chairman due to sexual abuse allegations.
+Near the village is Lakefield College School which Prince Andrew (later Andrew Mountbatten-Windsor) attended in 1977, however was dropped as an honorary chairman due to sexual abuse allegations.
 In the village itself is the Lakefield District Public School, which opened in 2018 after the Ridpath Junior Public School, named after James William Ridpath, publisher in the late 19th century and early 20th century of the Lakefield News, local businessman, sportsman and dignitary, was closed.
 LDPS took over the building formerly used for the now closed Lakefield District Secondary School.
 St. Paul's Catholic School is situated nearby.